vimeo/VIMDeeplink/README.md

 let success = VimeoDeeplinkOpener.openUserProfile(uri: uri)
 ```

+### Much more

-For an enhaustive list of this library's functionality see the inline documentation and public API of the [VimeoDeeplink class](VimeoDeeplink/VimeoDeeplink/VimeoDeeplink.swift).
+For an enhaustive list of this library's functionality and the supported deeplinks see the inline documentation and public API of the [VimeoDeeplink class](VimeoDeeplink/VimeoDeeplink/VimeoDeeplink.swift).
+(Or the [Objc version](VimeoDeeplink/VimeoDeeplink/VimeoDeeplink.h)).

 ## Found an Issue?